yonoteam/DeepIsaHOL/README.md

     ''
     ```

-    Don't forget to close your scala session when you are finished ;)
+    Don't forget to close your Scala session when you are finished ;)
     ```scala
     scala> val _ = Py4j_Gateway.stop(Array())
     Gateway Server Stopped